-In some cases, the requests are informal.
+In most cases, the requests are informal.
 Generally, an individual ABCD member answers an informal inquiry.
 These responses represent the individual ABCD member’s considered opinion, not necessarily the views of the ABCD as a whole.

 In other cases, more formal responses are requested.
 The ABCD as a whole considers such matters, and, if appropriate, provides written formal guidance.